 Dr Thaddeus Birchard has spent decades working to support clients with sex addiction issues, and has also turned his hand to training future generations of psychotherapists in the issue by founding the Association for the Treatment of Sexual Addiction and Compulsivity and offering the UK’s first sexual addiction training programme for counsellors and psychotherapists.

-This is an area which more and more therapists are finding they need to understand, as online pornography becomes rife and easily accessible, as more clients are using fetish or online sex sites, and more young people consider funding their way through college by selling their used underwear online (yes, this is a thing).
-Increasingly more clients than ever before present themselves with elements of compulsive sexual behaviour.
+This is an area which more and more therapists are finding they need to understand, as online pornography becomes rife and easily accessible, and more clients than ever before present themselves with elements of sex addiction.

 We got the opportunity to sit down with Dr Thaddeus Birchard, and speak to him about his career.
 After three decades as an ordained minister, he shifted his attention to supporting people with sex addiction.
 You’ll learn more about him and why he made this shift in this insightful interview.
 Dr Thaddeus Birchard will also be delivering a masterclass in dealing with sex addiction for Brighton Therapy Partnership on 13th July 2019.